 The Dutch Tax Authorities will issue a preliminary CIT assessment at the start of a financial year.
 For financial years that do not coincide with the calendar year, other timing considerations than those discussed below are relevant.

 A first preliminary CIT assessment is normally issued in January of the relevant year.
 Generally, the taxable amount in this first assessment is based on either the average of the two preceding years’ taxable income or on a preliminary tax return submitted by the taxpayer.
 The payment date is mentioned in the assessment.
 Normally, these assessments must be paid within six weeks after the issue date of the assessment or in eleven monthly instalments, starting at the end of the second month of the current year (i.e. February to December).
 However, the amount due on the assessment can also be paid in one lump sum payment.
-A taxpayer will then receive a discount on the amount payable.
-We note that it is being considered to abolish the payment discount.

 Please note that at any time the taxpayer has the possibility to request the Dutch Tax Authorities to issue a revised preliminary CIT assessment.
 Such a request can be filed electronically and is normally accepted, after which a revised preliminary assessment will follow.

 Following the end of a financial year, a CIT return should be filed within five months, with a possible extension of five months (before 1 June respectively 1 November of the subsequent financial year in case of a financial year equal to the calendar year).
-If the CIT return is prepared by a professional tax firm like PwC, under certain conditions a longer extension for filing the CIT return can be obtained, up to a total of sixteen months after the end of a financial year.
+If the CIT return is prepared by a professional tax firm like PwC, under certain conditions a longer extension for filing the CIT return can be obtained, up to a total of 16 months after the end of a financial year.
 This means that for financial years that end on 31 December 2023, an extension for filing the CIT return may be granted up to 1 May 2025.
-The maximum extension of eleven months (in addition to the standard five months) after the end of the financial year also applies to companies with a financial year that is not equal to the calendar year.
+The maximum extension of 11 months (in addition to the standard five months) after the end of the financial year also applies to companies with a financial year that is not equal to the calendar year.

-The country-by-country report needs to be submitted to the Dutch Tax Authorities within twelve months after the end of the financial year.
-Furthermore, Dutch companies forming part of a multinational group with a consolidated turnover of at least 50 million euro must retain a master file and a local file as part of the administration, irrespective of the tax jurisdiction of its ultimate parent company.
-These need to be in the administration of the Dutch companies in the timeframe set for filing the tax return.
+Dutch companies forming part of a multinational group with a consolidated turnover of at least 50 million euro must retain a Master File and a Local File as part of the administration, irrespective of the tax jurisdiction of its ultimate parent company.
+These need to be in the administration of the Dutch companies in the timeframe set for filing the tax return (see also page 25).

 A Dutch group entity of a multinational group with a turnover of at least 750 million euro must notify the Dutch Tax Authorities whether the ultimate parent company or surrogate parent company will file the country-by-country report.
 If not, it must notify the Dutch Tax Authorities which group company and its tax residence will file the report.
 This notification should be made at the latest on the final day of the financial year.
+The country-by-country report needs to be submitted to the Dutch Tax Authorities within 12 months after the end of the financial year.

 Although the ATAD II does not provide for a specific documentation requirement, under Dutch ATAD II legislation, a taxpayer must include in its records all data that is relevant to determine whether a payment falls within the scope of ATAD II.
 If a taxpayer takes the position that a payment does not fall within the scope of ATAD II, documentation that supports this position must also be included in the relevant file.
 If the taxpayer does not have this information on file, the burden of proof will shift to the taxpayer who must then demonstrate that the ATAD II rules do not apply.